CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 # Quality Control Frequency based on Supplier's Rating

-Here, you can find information on the Quality Control process based on the Supplier's rating (an evaluation of the level of trust toward a Supplier based on past collaboration).
-Quality Control Tests generation can be bound to and defined by the level of trust.
+This section outlines the Quality Control process based on the Supplier's rating, which evaluates the level of trust built through past collaborations.
+The generation of Quality Control Tests can be tied to and defined by this trust level.

-When running a business, we need to cooperate with others.
-There is not much we can do on our own.
-Building relationships based on cooperation in business is the key to effective process management in the company.
-However, one more important principle that gives excellent benefit is 'trust and control.'.
-ProcessForce allows you to combine these two great principles into one, optimizing your company's processes simultaneously – by providing a supplier assessment card within the application.
+In business, collaboration is essential—very few tasks can be completed alone.
+Building strong cooperative relationships is key to efficient process management.
+Another crucial principle that brings immense value is "trust and control."
+ProcessForce enables you to integrate these principles by offering a supplier assessment card within the application, optimizing your business processes simultaneously.

-Suppliers' scorecards are used for tracking and measuring a Supplier's performance.
-They can vary from simple to complex and contain as many or as few criteria deemed effective to accomplish an organization’s goals.
-Supplier scorecards can strengthen relationships, improve costs, and mitigate errors when used appropriately and consistently.
-Scorecards also provide an objective lens for measuring vendor performance.
+Supplier scorecards are instrumental in tracking and evaluating a supplier's performance.
+These scorecards can range from simple to complex, with as many or as few criteria as necessary to achieve organizational goals.
+Proper use of supplier scorecards can strengthen relationships, reduce costs, and minimize errors.
+They also offer an objective method for assessing vendor performance.

-Using Quality Control Supplier Scorecards helps with the following:
+Leveraging Quality Control Supplier Scorecards helps address the following:

-Quality issues, errors, and mistakes aligned with certified testing lab Internal, pre-ship inspection system in place.
+    - Alignment of quality issues, errors, and mistakes with certified testing labs.
+    - Implementation of an internal pre-shipment inspection system.

 :::danger
-    The current implementation allows using this functionality only for one type of transaction: Goods Receipt PO and Counter Type = Occurrences.
+    The current implementation supports this functionality for only one type of transaction: Goods Receipt PO, with the Counter Type set to Occurrences.

-    It works only for "Enable Create Closed QC Tests from Frequency Rules" = Yes (Administration → System Initialization → General Settings → ProcessForce → QC)
+    It operates only when the "Enable Create Closed QC Tests from Frequency Rules" option is set to Yes (Administration → System Initialization → General Settings → ProcessForce → QC).
 :::

 :::caution